azproduction/npm-package/README.md

 # npm-package

-This is an npm package stub.
+This is an npm package stub. [Еxample of the generation result](https://github.com/azproduction/1css)

 Creating new package: